MultiPoolMiner/MultiPoolMiner/README.md

 6. Save and close the Start.bat file you just edited.
 7. Launch the Start.bat file you just edited.
 8. Let the benchmarking finish (you will be earning shares even during benchmarking).
+9. Optional: Download, install and configure HWiNFO64, this is required if you want to make power usage a part of the profit calculation.
+See ConfigHWinfo64.pdf for details.

 Done.
 You are all set to mine the most profitable coins and maximise your profits using MultiPoolMiner.